xbeat/Machine-Learning/README.md

 Caching is a powerful technique to improve API performance by storing frequently accessed data in memory.
 This approach significantly reduces response time by eliminating the need to fetch data from slower sources like databases repeatedly.
 Let's implement a simple caching mechanism using Python's built-in dictionary.

+## Weights and Activation Functions in Deep Learning

+Introduction to Weights and Activation Functions

+Weights and activation functions are fundamental components of neural networks in deep learning.
+Weights determine the strength of connections between neurons, while activation functions introduce non-linearity, enabling the network to learn complex patterns.
+Together, they form the basis for the network's ability to approximate various functions and make predictions.

 ## Running Open-Source Large Language Models Locally with Python

 Introduction to Running Open-Source LLMs Locally